dvorijs/dvori/README.md

 	return {
 		//the onError hook gets passed the error
 		onError: err => {
-			/* do something with the error here */
+			/* do something with the error here. ex: log it */ console.error(err);

-			//the onError hook must return the err return err;
+			//the onError hook must return the err object return err;
 		}
 	};